Fannie & Sam Constantino First Generation Scholarship Program

 - Be high school seniors planning to attend Fisher in the following fall semester

-Regular admission standards typically include a high school GPA of B/B+ and a total SAT Math and Critical Reading score of 1,000 or higher.
+Regular admission standards typically include a high school GPA of B/B+ and a total SAT score (math and evidence-based reading and writing) of 1080 or higher.

 Candidates choosing to apply for HEOP will not be eligible to compete for this scholarship.